CurvSurf/FindSurface-BasicDemo-Windows-Linux/README.md

 FindSurface's error codes other than  `FS_NOT_FOUND` and `FS_NO_ERROR` mean it failed to execute its algorithm for some reasons (e.g., an invalid parameter value, out of memory).
 It is recommended to design your application defensively so that your application does not have to get any error except the "out of memory" case in run-time.
 Refer to [here](TBD) for the cases of when FindSurface throws an error message.

 In C++, the wrapper indirectly handles the error code and provide the result.
-When the algorithm failed to find any geometric surface, the result object of which its `type` property is set to `FeatureType::none` is returned.
+When the algorithm failed to find any geometric surface, the result object of which `type` property is set to `FeatureType::none` is returned.
 In erroneous cases, the wrapper throws an exception corresponding to the error case.

 ### Fetching the Result